Proteomics Market 2026 – Market Size & Segments Analysis, Industry Trends, Manufacturers Analysis, Opportunities and Forecast 2036

 acquisitions (M&A), platform integration, and AI and Bioinformatics.

-Manufacturers strongly prioritizing
+Manufacturers strongly prioritizing integration of

-clinical laboratories that often lack specialized knowledge of mass spectrometry.
+laboratories that often lack specialized knowledge of mass spectrometry.

 Key Players: